team-gamma-devs/spotly-client/client/src/lib/config/README.md

-This directory holds configurable data, for example error messages that the client can update.
+This directory holds configurable non-restricted data, for example: error messages that the client with manager role can update.